DanieleBertagnoli/BlockchainProject/README.md

 Users can belong to three diffent groups:

 - Normal User: user that can create/donate/report campaigns.
 - SSJ-User: user that holds enough DSTs to become part of the SSJ (Super Saiyan) set.
 A subset of nodes that can approve or deny a campaign.
 They will be rewarded with a small fee once that the campaign ends (if has not been reported and banned).
+The small fee is taken from the assurance paid by the campaign owner (see next section).

 When a user wants to report a campaign, he has to spend a DST.
 If the reported campaign is banned, then all the reporters will be rewarded with 2 DSTs and a small fee.